Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

 • Make sure you are eligible to apply for a study right in the Faculty of Science (under "Who can apply").

 • Application attachments: Prepare all the required application attachments according to the call for applications.
-Please note these differ in the March and September call.
+Please note these differ in the spring and autumn calls.

 • Degree certificates: Prepare your original degree certificatesoriginal transcripts of study records and other original educational documents for the application.
 If needed, obtain officially certified copies with English translation.